 In 2004, Obama spoke at the Democratic National Convention in Boston, during John Kerry’s presidential campaign.
 His keynote address, entitled “The Audacity of Hope” was by far the best speech of the convention.
 The then-senator was suddenly famous.
 This speech put him on the map as a serious presidential candidate.

 The phrase “audacity of hope” is one Obama picked up from his former pastor, who gave a sermon about a George Frederic Watts painting called “Hope” in 1990.
-The book expanded on his ideas from the speech and laid out much of the topics of what would become his presidential campaign in 2008.
+The Audacity Of Hope expanded on his ideas from the speech and laid out much of the topics of what would become his presidential campaign in 2008.

 Here are 3 lessons to show you what kind of American politics Barack Obama believes in: